digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Prerequisites
 =============

-You should have successfully `installed the CN QS <https://github.com/digital-asset/cn-quickstart/blob/main/docs/guide/CN-QS-Installation-20250314.pdf>`__ before beginning this demonstration.
+You should have successfully `installed the CN QS <../download/cnqs-installation.html>`__ before beginning this demonstration.

-Access to the `CN-Quickstart Github repository <https://github.com/digital-asset/cn-quickstart>`__ and `CN Docker repository <https://digitalasset.jfrog.io/ui/native/canton-network-docker>`__ is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.
+Access to the `CN Docker repository <https://digitalasset.jfrog.io/ui/native/canton-network-docker>`__ is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.

+If you need support accessing the JFrog Artifactory, please email support@digitalasset.com.

 Access to the *Daml-VPN* connection or `a SV Node <https://docs.dev.sync.global/validator_operator/validator_onboarding.html>`__ that is whitelisted on the CN is required to connect to `DevNet`.